Where Do We Go from Here: Chaos or Community?: Contents

-One of the central themes of the book's messages is that of hope.
-King reflects upon the Civil Rights Movement.
-He discusses the question of what African-Americans should do with their new freedoms found in laws such as the Voting Rights Act of 1965.
-He concludes that all Americans must unite in order to fight poverty and create an equality of opportunity.
+Hope is one of the central themes of the book.
+King reflects on the Civil Rights Movement and discusses the question of what African-Americans should do with their new freedoms found in laws such as the Voting Rights Act of 1965.
+He concludes that all Americans must unite in order to fight poverty and create equality of opportunity.
 King emphasizes that he is neither a Marxist nor a doctrinaire socialist; he instead advocates for a united social movement that would act within both the Republican and Democratic parties.

 Establishing a clear contrast between his own views and that of the Black Power movement, King argues that abandoning the fight for nonviolent social change and replacing it with personal militarism tinged with black separatism is both immoral and self-defeating.
 He also criticizes moderate American whites for having inaccurate, unrealistic views of the ongoing plight of African-Americans, even after legal reforms undertaken under U.S. President Lyndon B. Johnson, and he asserts that radical change is still not only just but necessary.
 The then ongoing Vietnam War represents, in King's eyes, an immense waste of resources as well as a distraction from pressing domestic issues, the cost in lost lives making it all even worse.

 In economic terms specifically, the author cites economic thinker Henry George's Progress and Poverty while writing in support of broadly Georgist ideas, with King quoting George's text that "the work which extends knowledge and increases power and enriches literature ... is not the work of slaves, driven to their task either by the lash of a master or by animal necessities."
 King concludes that, rather than having a mere welfare state or a general class struggle, U.S. government measures should act more directly to benefit individuals by some kind of guaranteed income: